beckettloose/.nvim/README.md

         - `indent`: Indent level visualization
         - `picker`: Generic pickers, similar to telescope.
 Includes a custom filetype picker
         - `quickfile`: When opening a file directly, open it immediately before loading plugins
+        - `toggle`: Various "toggleable" controls for options like spellcheck, line wrap, and whitespace listing
         - `zen`: Disable distractions while editing
     - `folke/todo-comments.nvim`: Highlight and search for `TODO` and similar comments in buffers
     - `nvim-treesitter/nvim-treesitter`: Language parsing and highlighting